 It is essential that you create personas of your ideal audiences so that you have a clear understanding of their wants, needs and the pain points that they are experiencing, alongside the channels they use to seek out information.
 This will enable you to produce and share compelling content that resonates with them and saves you time, money and resources as a result.

-Once you have produced your personas, you can then collate these insights to create some topics of interest that you can use for your content marketing.
+You can then use these personas to provide you with insights on topics of interest that you can use for your content marketing.

-Here are four types of content that you can use to enhance your recruitment marketing activities and acquire new candidates and clients.
+Here are seven types of content that you can use to enhance your recruitment marketing activities and acquire new candidates and clients.

 1. Blog posts

-Blogging is one of the most popular types of content marketing for recruitment businesses as it enables them to demonstrate their knowledge of the sectors they specialise in, provide thought leadership and offer advice to candidates and clients.
+Blogging is one of the most popular types of content marketing for recruitment businesses as it enables you to demonstrate your knowledge of the sectors you specialise in, provide thought leadership and offer advice to candidates and clients.

 Blog posts can be incredibly effective when authored, or ghost-written, by different employees in your company, from the CEO to the heads of division or marketing manager.
 This enables you to present a diverse range of insights and opinions from across the business.